codingconcepts/dg/README.md

 ##### range

 Generates data within a given range.
 Note that a number of factors determine how this generator will behave.
-The step (and hence, number of rows will be generated in the following priority order):
+The step (and hence, number of rows) will be generated in the following priority order:

 1. If an `each` generator is being used, step will be derived from that
 1. If a `count` is provided, step will be derived from that